How to write AI and SEO friendly blog posts that get found (2026 guide)

 One of the big barriers that often stops people blogging consistently is the misconception that ‘writing for search’ means writing dry and generic content where you sound like a robot.
 What a drag!

 But honestly, it really doesn’t have to be that way.
 In fact, the articles that do the best are actually the ones where you bring in your own experience, opinion and perspective to it.
+It’s being willing to say the things no one else is saying on the topic and even challenge common assumptions in your industry (just like I’m doing here in these four points).

 When you do that, you stand out.
 Your readers remember you and search tools reward it.